NikolasVellnow/bachelor_scripts/unmapped_reads_analysis.md

 ## Subsetting of bam files

-Made subsets of bam files for testing using subset_bams.sh:
+Made subsets of bam files for testing using `subset_bams.sh`:

 ```sh
 #!/bin/bash